borealbirds/WildTrax-dataHarmonization/template/README.md

 | comments     | Text | Any comments related to survey.
 As needed |

+**SURVEY TRANSLATION RULES**
+surveyDateTime: when time is missing, fill time with 00:00:01.
 ### EXTENDED TABLE

 The **EXTENDED** attributes are information BAM wants to keep but are not implemented in WildTrax